JungleProgram/practical-data-scientist/README.md

 #### :teacher: Who is behind this?

-Teacher:  [Camille Van Hoffelen](https://www.linkedin.com/in/camillevanhoffelen/) has worked as an Machine Learning engineer for the last 7 years, with a focus on large scale Natural Language Processing systems.
-He was a lecturer in Machine Learning at Ilia State University, and is currently the CTO & Co-founder of Watergenics.
+Teacher:  [Amric Trudel](https://www.linkedin.com/in/amrictrudel/) has a Science degree from McGill University (Montréal) and studied Computer Science at 42 Paris.
+He has been the president of 42 Artificial Intelligence, an association in which he developed training programs on Machine Learning for his fellow students.
+Amric has also given Machine Learning initiation workshops to large company executives.
+He now works at OCTO Technology as a Data Science consultant and industrializes data-oriented projects for clients like InVivo, TotalEnergies, and Accenture.